fthuggy/futurespaces/README.md

 These two elements — **the door** and **the year** — form a red thread through all of our worlds.
 They remind us that even though our futures may look different, we are all exploring the same themes:
 **change, growth, and identity.**

+## How to Explore
+You can explore all our future spaces by visiting the project online here: [futurespaces.vercel.app](https://futurespaces.vercel.app)

+## Credits and Disclaimer
+Some 3D objects and assets used in this project are not our own creations and belong to their respective owners.
+This project is created solely for educational purposes as part of a school assignment and is not intended for commercial use.